marcindulak/vagrant-munin-tutorial/README.md

 This brings up the summary point: Munin out-of-the-box is more a performance monitoring system.
-It does not tell you if a service is down, only if the performance metric does not exceed a give threshold.
+It does not tell you if a service is down, only if the performance metric does not fall outside of the given threshold.

 When done, destroy the test machines with::